TMariaJames/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-A detailed Sentiment Analysis study on job descriptions.
+A detailed Sentiment Analysis study on job description data.